 You want to learn more about the tools of Factory farming know?
 Then you've come to the right place.
-In order for the animals to track in "modern animal husbandry" and to end up with the greatest possible yield, the operators of the facilities rely on certain tools and aids.
+In order for the animals in "modern livestock farming" to perform well and ultimately produce the highest possible yield, the operators of the facilities rely on certain tools and aids.
 These help them to adapt animals such as cows, pigs and chickens to the breeding system.

-In this article, I would now like to briefly introduce you to the equipment and instruments that are part of the standard equipment of agricultural animal husbandry.
+In this article, I would like to briefly introduce you to the equipment and tools that are standard in agricultural animal husbandry.
 Let's go!

 In advance you will find here as always a short Overview about the article: